AriFordsham/GHCWiki/commentary/coding-style.md

 Used to enables extra checks and debugging output in the compiler.
 The ASSERT macro (see `HsVersions.h`) provides assertions which disappear when DEBUG is not defined.
 </td></tr></table>

+>
-> `HsVersions.h` provides a macro `debugIsOn` which is defined to be `True` when DEBUG is defined and `False` otherwise.
-The ideal way to provide debugging output is to use a Haskell expression "`if debugIsOn then ... else ...`" to arrange that the compiler will be silent when DEBUG is off (unless of course something goes wrong or the verbosity level is nonzero).
-The advantage of this scheme is that *all code is typechecked on every compilation*, no matter what the setting of DEBUG.
+> However, whenever possible, it is better to us `debugIsOn` from the `Util` module, which is defined to be `True` when `DEBUG` is defined and `False` otherwise.
+The ideal way to provide debugging output is to use a Haskell expression "`when debugIsOn $ ...`" to arrange that the compiler will be silent when `DEBUG` is off (unless of course something goes wrong or the verbosity level is nonzero).
 When option `-O` is used, GHC will easily sweep away the unreachable code.

 >
-> As a last resort, debugging code can be placed inside \#ifdef DEBUG, but since this strategy guarantees that only a fraction of the code is seen be the compiler on any one compilation, it is to be avoided when possible.
+> As a last resort, debugging code can be placed inside `#ifdef DEBUG`, but since this strategy guarantees that only a fraction of the code is seen be the compiler on any one compilation, it is to be avoided when possible.

 >
-> Regarding performance, a good rule of thumb is that DEBUG shouldn't add more than about 10-20% to the compilation time.
+> Regarding performance, a good rule of thumb is that `DEBUG` shouldn't add more than about 10-20% to the compilation time.
 This is the case at the moment.
 If it gets too expensive, we won't use it.
-For more expensive runtime checks, consider adding a flag - see for example -dcore-lint.
+For more expensive runtime checks, consider adding a flag - see for example `-dcore-lint`.

 <table><tr><th>**GHCI**</th>
 <td>